 Nachos are always at risk of getting limp and soggy.
 But when you have high direct heat blasting at the tortilla chips from the coals or flame underneath, it does a great job getting the chips crispy.
 Covering the grill will melt the cheese on top.

 Melted cheese on top, crispy chips below.
 Perfect.

-Sour cream mixed with BBQ sauce may be the easiest chip dip ever.
-Drizzle it over the cheesy nachos and you don’t need queso.
+For a nacho sauce we are using sour cream mixed with BBQ sauce (easiest chip dip ever!).
+Drizzle it over the cheesy nachos and you don't need queso.